 Providence is a relatively large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Rhode Island.
 With a population of 179,207 people and 39 constituent neighborhoods, Providence is the largest community in Rhode Island.
-Much of the housing stock in Providence was built prior to World War II, making it one of the older and more historic cities in the country.
+Providence has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Providence is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Providence is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Providence who work in office and administrative support (12.29%), sales jobs (9.71%), and teaching (8.19%).